micnncim/gh-project/README.md

 # `gh project` GitHub CLI extension

-`gh project` is a [GitHub CLI](https://github.com/cli/cli) extension for listing projects and linking/unlinking projects from issues/PRs interactively.
+`gh project` is a [GitHub CLI](https://github.com/cli/cli) extension for listing projects and linking/unlinking projects to/from issues/PRs interactively.

 ## Installation